|Birth: ||Jul. 10, 1840|

 Civil War veteran; carpenter; minister.

-During the time of his first enlistment, on June 20, 1862, Zacheus married Rebecca GRANT in Sandusky County, Ohio.
+On June 20, 1863, Zacheus married Rebecca GRANT in Sandusky County, Ohio.
 The marriage officiant was the Rev. Squire BEERY.
 In about 1865, Zacheus and his wife were living in Michigan.
-In 1870 and 1880, they were living in Grant Township, Caldwell County, Missouri, with their children.
+In 1870 and 1880, they and their children were living in Grant Township, Caldwell County, Missouri.

 Zacheus supported his family by working as a carpenter.
 As was the custom among the Brethren, Zacheus' work as a pastor was without pay.